magister Stephanus de Langetun

 Jerusalem.1 And so, having honourably become a knight, he returned to his own

 country, with the applause and congratulation of each kingdom.
-Also, in those days there
+In addition, in those days there

 arose in England a man of astonishing boldness and abstinence, Peter by name, who,

-foretelling the future (by what spirit I do not know), he criticised the king of England
+foretelling the future (by what spirit I do not know), reproached the king of England

-himself from day to day for his cruelty against the Church, and declared in front of his
+himself from day to day for his cruelty against the Church, and cried out in front of his

 In the